 Sunset Zipline Tour– Each sunset is distinctive!
 This zipline experience takes you on a 3-hour sunset zipline tour to take in beautiful photo opportunities!

 And it is not just limited to ziplining, but they also offer hiking and rafting trips.
 It’s a full-packaged adventure.

 So, now you are through 10 of the best things to do in Oregon.
 Many of these things can be done within a short trip.
 However, if you are here for a long vacation and in the mood to explore more, there are a few other things you can check out.

-If you visit during the winters, one of the best things to do in Oregon would be cross country skiing or other such winter sports near Baker City.
+If you visit during the winter, one of the best things to do in Oregon would be cross-country skiing or other such winter sports near Baker City.
 For the rest of the months, you can take a trip to downtown Portland and enjoy delicious lunch cruises and walking tours.

 And if you have more time for fun activities, definitely visit the Columbia River Gorge National Scenic Area.
 It offers great recreational activities like kiteboarding in Hood River, windsurfing, and waterfall hikes.